alangunning/doc-ai-analysis-starter/docs/content/github.md

 The helper uploads both the original document and its rendered output with `client.files.create` and then calls `client.responses.create` with `input_file` attachments.
-This lets the model compare long documents without running into context limits.
+GitHub Models do not support file uploads, so the function automatically falls back to OpenAI's API at `https://api.openai.com/v1` (using the `OPENAI_API_KEY` token) whenever the base URL points to the GitHub provider or is left unset.
+This approach lets the model compare long documents without running into context limits.
 For cost‑sensitive jobs, specify a smaller model such as `gpt-4o-mini` or chunk the source document into smaller pieces and validate them individually.

 ### `build_vector_store(src_dir)`
 Generate vector embeddings for Markdown files in a directory and write `.embedding.json` files alongside each source.